 - Double-click the file that has an .exe extension (for example, filename.exe).
 The BIOS installation begins. - 5.
-Complete the installation by following the on-screen instructions. - NOTE: After a message on the screen reports a successful installation, you can delete the downloaded file from your hard drive.
+Complete the installation by following the on-screen instructions.

 Synchronizing a tablet and keyboard (select products only)

 For a tablet with a detachable keyboard, when you attach the tablet to the keyboard and restart the computer, Setup Utility (BIOS) checks to see if the Embedded Controller firmware on the keyboard needs to be synchronized.
 If so, synchronization begins.
 If the synchronization is interrupted, a notification screen displays for 10 seconds before the tablet restarts and attempts to synchronize again.